You can run tests or other jobs by using the Jenkins plug-in that allows you to use custom automation and scripts.

 Seconds to wait before retrying the build request for the Jenkins server.

-You can accept the default setting or select Yes from the drop-down menu to enable this configuration.
+The offline creation allows you to create the endpoint when the server is not accessible.
+You can accept the default setting, or select Yes to enable this configuration.

 What to do next

-Create a test task to use this endpoint in the release pipeline.
+To use this endpoint in the release pipeline, you must create a test task.
 See the Using vRealize Code Stream guide.